Kureelpa, Queensland: Education

-Blackall Range Independent School is a private primary and secondary (Prep-12) school for boys and girls at 551 Mapleton Road (26.6178°S 152.9012°E).
+Blackall Range Independent School is a private primary and secondary (Prep-12) school for boys and girls at 551 Nambour Mapleton Road (26.6178°S 152.9012°E).
 In 2017, the school had an enrolment of 54 students with 8 teachers (6 full-time equivalent) and 11 non-teaching staff (7 full-time equivalent).

+There are no government schools in Kureelpa.
+The nearest government primary schools are Mapleton State School in neighbouring Mapleton to the south-west, Burnside State School in neighbouring Burnside to the south-east, and Nambour State College (junior school) in Nambour to the east.
+The nearest government secondary schools are Burnside State High School in Burnside and Nambour State College (senior school) in Nambour.